ClickCease

 Mr. Francois called the ruling “a message to the government.”
 He urged his government to ban other toxic pesticides that contain glyphosate, which is the main active ingredient listed in Monsanto’s best-selling poison, Roundup.
 Though the regulators (like the US EPA) and the courts often see it that way, glyphosate is not the only relevant ingredient, given surfactants and other so-called “inert” ingredients, which, when mixed with glyphosate, increase by as much as 1,000x the potency of the poison.

 “History will judge [the government] for not acting,” said Mr. Francois.
 He referred to a campaign pledge by President Emmanuel Macron to phase out glyphosate in France, a pledge which the seasoned politico backed down on last year.
-Monsanto’s control of politicians is legion, and it has undoubtedly grown since the company’s acquisition by the German giant Bayer company last year.
-Historically, Bayer is a spinoff sister company of the chemical giant IG Farben, which was convicted of war crimes following WWII, for its execrable practices which included the use of political prisoners for slave labor at its chemical plants.
-The company also produced Zyklon-B gas for the extermination chambers at Auschwitz, Belzec, and elsewhere across Eastern Europe.
+Monsanto’s has a long history of working with politicians to weaken labeling requirements and environmental oversight.

 Monsanto Failed to Warn Farmer